+We used MediaPipe \cite{lugaresi2019mediapipe} for CV analysis of landmark extraction from video frames.
+This process involves identifying key landmark points.
+These landmarks represent upper and lower limbs joints.
+Motion is calculated from positional changes between frames \cite{iyeranalyzing} for frame steps (0, 2, 4).
+We treat the data as a continuous multivariate variate stream from a single distribution.
+Feature vectors per frame capture spatial landmark data.
+Data smoothing was omitted to preserve real-time variability and analyze raw, naturalistic motion.

+Even though the BlazePose model from MediaPipe was introduced in 2019, it continues to be an appropriate choice for tracking ergonomic movements.
+This is because of its real-time responsiveness, minimal computational demands, and dependable accuracy across diverse motion types.
+Recent evaluations further established its reliability.
+Latreche et al. \cite{latreche2023reliability} reported high agreement for shoulder joint motion, with intra-class correlation coefficients exceeding 0.80 and angular discrepancies as small as –0.6 degrees when compared with standard goniometric and inclinometer readings.
+Likewise, Hamilton et al. \cite{hamilton2024comparison} demonstrated that MediaPipe offered smooth and precise joint trajectory tracking, showing coefficients of variation below 10\% and strong intra-class consistency with Qualisys 3D motion capture for elbow and knee flexion-extension assessments.
+These findings establish that MediaPipe continues to be an accurate solution for quantifying movement in workplace contexts.

-The landmark points designated for S and L tasks (see Table II) are key to analyzing and understanding the specific joint movements involved in different assembly tasks.
-For S tasks, which involve more precision and detailed hand movements with smaller cubes, landmark points such as the left and right elbows (Indexes 13, 14), wrists (15, 16), and various finger joints including pinkies (17, 18), indexes (19, 20), and thumbs (21, 22) are used.
-These points are selected to capture the finer motor skills involved in handling smaller objects where accuracy plays a significant role.
-Conversely, L tasks, which are typically associated with broader movements involving larger boxes, utilize landmark points like the left and right shoulders (11, 12) and knees (25, 26).
-These points help in analyzing movements that require larger muscle groups and potentially involve lifting, carrying, or placing heavier items, thus focusing on the motion of larger limb movements that are important for tasks involving higher physical exertion.
-Understanding the differences in movement and strain between tasks involving small and large objects is vital for designing safer and more efficient work environments.
-By specifically targeting these different sets of landmark points, researchers and ergonomists can develop more targeted interventions aimed at reducing workplace injuries and improving task efficiency, tailored to the unique demands of tasks classified by the size and manipulation requirements of the task-based equipment involved.
+The landmark points designated for S and L tasks (see Table II) are key to analyzing task-specific movements.
+For S tasks, involving precise hand movements with small cubes, landmark points such as the left and right elbows (Indexes 13, 14), wrists (15, 16), and various finger joints including pinkies (17, 18), indexes (19, 20), and thumbs (21, 22) were selected to capture fine motor movements.
+For L tasks with larger boxes, landmark points like left and right shoulders (11, 12) and knees (25, 26) were selected to help analyze larger, exertive movements.
+By targeting these specific landmark points, researchers and ergonomists can create interventions to reduce workplace injuries and improve efficiency, for task-specific demands.

-To calculate the motion amount, we first define the position vector for each landmark in frame \( t \) as shown in (1).
+To calculate the motion amount, we first define the position vector for each landmark \( i \) in frame \( k \) as shown in equation (1).